How Difficult Is It to Get Into a Physical Therapy Aide Program?

 The “Fremont Difference”

 At Fremont College, students have the opportunity to complete the Physical Therapy Aide program in just 30 weeks.
 Students enrolled in this training program will learn a wide array of skills needed to pursue entry-level employment in this exciting field.
 In addition, students will have the opportunity to apply their rehabilitative and massage skills in the real world.
-In Fremont College’s PTA program, students will take essential courses like:
+Every student will get hands-on experience in our sports and wellness centers at Fremont College.
+Those who are enrolled in Fremont College’s PTA program will take essential courses like:

 - Physical Therapy Aide & Rehabilitation